 Even though Brunswick has taken over Lund Boat Company, the production is in the same area, which is New York Mills, Minnesota.
 Lund boats have a reputation as the bearer of the premium aluminum brand.
 They are more expensive than their counterparts, but boat owners don’t mind at all due to their superb quality.

 High-quality closed-cell foam is in every Lund boat to maintain floatation even if there’s serious damage on the hull.
 This part assures you that you can reach home despite unexpected circumstances.

 Moreover, the electronics and wiring in Lund boats are reliable.
 Those who own these boats applaud the speed, handling, and stability of the ride.
 Everyone praises its layout because it’s perfect for fishing without any ‘dead space’.

 The basis of its durability is its body being riveted rather than welded.
 Generally, welding is a way to create well-finished seams.
-Still, so far, Lund boat owners don’t complain about the riveted version.
+Still, Lund boat owners don’t complain about the riveted version so far.

 The said warranty is still available among the Lund models made under Brunswick.
 It’s for the flooring, seam, transom, and three-year stem to stern.
 This favor is applied to all models ranging from a Jon boat that costs $1,000 to 2175 Pro V Limited with a price of $97,345.